malevolentshryne/GSoC_QMLHEP_2025/README.md

 # GSoC 2025 Evaluation Task - QMLHEP

 ## Overview
 This repository contains the evaluation task for Google Summer of Code 2025 under the **QMLHEP** (Quantum Machine Learning for High Energy Physics) project.
-The task consists of four Jupyter notebooks implementing different quantum machine learning methodologies for high-energy physics problems.
+The task consists of Jupyter notebooks for the solutions of the tasks.

 ## Task Breakdown
 The evaluation comprises the following four tasks: